Determining Lost Wages in a Georgia Car Crash Claim

 What are Considered Lost Wages under Georgia Law?

-Under Georgia law, “lost wages” refer to the income you are unable to earn due to injuries sustained in a car accident.
+Under Georgia law, “lost wages” refer to the income you are unable to earn due to injuries sustained in a car crash.
 It can include:

-In a Georgia car accident claim, lost wages are calculated based on the income you would have earned had the accident not occurred.
+In a Georgia car crash claim, lost wages are calculated based on the income you would have earned had the accident not occurred.
 The calculation typically involves the following steps:

 Include Additional Compensation